Wear Red for Women

 - Ignore HDL dysfunction, ApoB discordance, and Lipoprotein(a)

 This woman remains labeled "low risk" — despite accumulating high lifetime risk.
+The 2019 ACC/AHA Primary Prevention Guideline now recognizes pregnancy complications as risk-enhancing factors — but these are still frequently overlooked in routine care.

 Atherosclerosis and cardiometabolic disease are driven by cumulative exposure over decades, not by short-term thresholds.